Dahl99/PROG2002_Graphics_prog_assignment1/README.md

 ## Acknowledgements

 * After all pellets are collected the game *freezes*, but the current score isn't updated with the score from the last pellet
+* We've also added another level using another tilemap, to load this level instead of default level: comment out line 54 in main.cpp and uncomment line 55 in main.cpp